 How to schedule tweets on Twitter

-- To get started, either click the tweet button at the top right of ads.twitter.com, or click the new tweet button at the top right of the tweets manager within the creatives tab.
+- To get started in your ads account, click the new tweet button at the top right of the tweets manager within the creatives tab.

 - When the tweet box pops up, craft your tweet—include any image, location tag, or card you want.

 - Scheduling.
 You can choose to Tweet to post immediately, or select Schedule or Save Draft if you want to edit your post later.
 With the Schedule option you’ll be asked to select a publishing date and time (up to one year in advance).

 How to schedule tweets on Hootsuite